sudo-monkey/phoenix-tutorial-docs/README.md

 # Tutorial

 This repository is based on Phoenix docs for self-learning and developer's own reference in future.
-Readme file will be update to go along with developer's learning.
+Readme file will be updated to go along with developer's learning.

 The project was initialized by using `mix phx.new tutorial --live`